An Oracle Data Guard configuration requires that Oracle redo transport services be configured and monitored.

 V$SYSTEM_EVENT dynamic performance view.

-For a complete list of the Oracle wait events used by redo transport, see the Oracle Data Guard Redo Transport and Network Best Practices white paper on the Oracle Maximum Availability Architecture (MAA) home page at:
+For a complete list of the Oracle wait events used by redo transport, see the Oracle Data Guard Redo Transport and Network Best Practices technical brief on the Oracle Maximum Availability Architecture (MAA) home page at:

 Table 7-2 Redo Transport Wait Events